33710027/secondproj/readme.txt

 Git is a free software distributeed under the GPL

-Git has a mutable index called stage
+#Git has a mutable index called stage

+Git tracks changes